lcc214321/trasier-client/README.md

 The json file will also be provided by Trasier.

-A more conveniant way to configure credentials is planned to be supported in the future.
+A more convenient way to configure credentials is planned to be supported in the future.

 ## Usage